reichlab/docs.zoltardata/docs/Concepts.md

 - _Forecasts_: A forecast consists of a set of predictions of the various types supported by Zoltar.
 [The data model page](DataModel.md) describes them in detail.
 - _Units_: TBD
 - _Targets_: Targets are the fundamental data structure of a forecast, and as such have a [separate page](Targets.md) documenting them.
 - _Time zeros_: Because the forecasting field does not have standard terminology, we have settled on the following two concepts for this application.
 Note that some time zeros are tagged as starting a season, specifying the season's name, which helps to segment the time zeros.
-TBD
+    - Time zero: The date from which a forecast originates and to which targets are relative (i.e. a "2-week-ahead forecast" is two weeks ahead of the time-zero).
+Every forecast is for a time zero.
+    - Data version date: (Optional) The latest date at which any data source used for the forecasts should be considered.
+Can be used externally to recreate model results by "rolling back" the core data to a particular state.
 - _Truth_: Zoltar supports uploading ground truth data for each project that desires automatic scoring.
 Please see [this page](Truth.md) for details.